 This is your complete pocket guide to choosing the Google Ads network that works best for you.
-Each network has its own unique advantages.
+Each network has its own unique advantages and types of Google Ads.
 We’ll dig into each of these in depth, but here’s a quick look at how they shake out:

 Whether this is your first foray into search advertising or you’re a relative pro with a vested interest in the bottom line, the search network is going to be a great place to start.
 Search and Display make up two halves of Google’s traditional advertising offerings; when comparing the two, Search has some distinct advantages.

 The biggest advantage?
 Higher conversion rates.
 Our Google Ads industry benchmarks, which we pulled from our vast store of client data, offer an interesting look at Search vs. Display metrics across industries.
 Average conversion rate tells a story that indubitably favors Search: